 We will provide you with an understanding of Electrical, Mechanical, Manufacturing and Operations Engineering principles at Level 3 (A-level standard).
 The course will also cover Mathematics, Computer Aided Design and 3D Printing.

 Progression to the Foundation Degree is assured upon successful completion of this course.

 You will need to have at least four GCSE (or equivalent) qualifications including Maths and English.

-One of our six groups will be the EPM Academy.
-Learners with high GCSE grades will be given the opportunity to join the EPM Academy in Engineering.
+Students with high GCSE grades will be given the opportunity to join the EPM Academy in Engineering.
 Successful enrolment in the Academy will be subject to an interview and aptitude test.